bsav2-sudo/bsav2-sudo-Cybersecurity/6. Further PCAP Analysis with Wireshark/ReadMe.md

 #### Start of Analysis

-This pcap file looks at what is believed to be an ARP Storm attack that has taken place on a network.
-The description of a ARP Storm attack is as follows:
+This pcap file looks at what is believed to be an ARP Storm Broadcast that has taken place on a network.
+Looking at an ARP Broadcast Storm is not necessarily a type of attack but from a network analysis standpoint it can help me identify what one looks like on a network and be able to deduct it as a storm taking place on a LAN.
+The description of a ARP Broadcast Storm is as follows:

 "ARP-based Distributed Denial of Service (DDoS) attacks due to ARP-storms can happen in local area net- works where many computer systems are infected by worms such as Code Red or by DDoS agents.
 In ARP. attack, the DDoS agents constantly send a barrage of ARP requests to the gateway, or to a victim computer." - Kumar and Gomez, 2010.